ClementNerma/Peggy/README.md

 ## External characters

-A callback can be provided to the execution engine to handle external patterns, which are prefixed with `E_`.
+A callback can be provided to the execution engine to handle external rules, which are prefixed with `E_`.
 See the documentation for more informations.

 ## License